Category: #alzheimers

 Move more, hurt less.
 Move more, rest better.
 Movement and exercise for the care receiver will make the care giver’s life easier.

 Is your loved one restless?
 Do they wander?
 Are they withdrawn?
 Hurting?
-Regular exercise and movement will help decrease these issues.
+Regular exercise and movement will help decrease these issues in people with dementia.
 Do something every day.
 We often think about things to keep the mind busy, but we sometimes forget about the body.
 It takes both to make an impact on their well-being.

 Those dealing with Parkinson’s disease know that movement and breathing exercises help them to maintain strength and independence longer.
 They seem to be more open to exercise classes and doing workouts at home.
 Why?
 Probably, because they have all of their mental faculties, it is their body that is failing them and they want to be as independent as possible.

 Those dealing with a dementia, such as Alzheimer’s disease, are experiencing brain failure.
-They become less and less aware of what their body needs.
+They become less and less aware of what their body needs, but they need to have something to do.
 They forget that their body needs movement and exercise.
 Over time, they lose the ability to reason through the many steps it takes to exercise.
 These folks need reminders and workout buddies to help them achieve their goals.
 Many times, they can mimic what they see.
+Family caregivers can workout with them.

 What they can do safely is of great importance.
 As with any exercise routine, a physician needs to be consulted.
 Maybe, a visit to physical therapy and/or occupational therapy is a good idea.
 PT’s and OT’s can help with an exercise program that can be done at home.
 Any exercise needs to be done appropriately.
 Form matters.
 Consistency matters.
 Never giving up matters.